-We were planning to discharge Ms. Shapiro back to her apartment with home care services when we found out that she lives on the fifth floor of a walk up and would not be able to negotiate the stairs.
+We were planning to discharge Mr. Schwartz back to his apartment with home care services when we found out that he lives on the fifth floor of a walk up and would not be able to negotiate the stairs.

 Untrue!
 I can walk up a dozen flights of stair!